Geometror/GeoCPPTools/README.md

 - [EXPERIMENTAL] Automatically adjust include directive paths after moving or renaming files Moving several folders and/or files at once is supported!

+    Restrictions:
-    Restrictions:   -Only one source directory is currently supported -Only recommended for small projects since it uses rather inefficient methods
+    - Only one source directory is currently supported
+    - Only recommended for small projects since it uses rather inefficient methods

 ## Release Notes